GeekyAnts/nativebase-docs/docs/default-theme.md

 ## Opacity

-The `opacity` key allows you to define colors opacity using the Red-green-blue-alpha (RGBA) model.
+The `opacity` key is mainly used to allow you to define colors opacity using the red-green-blue-alpha (RGBA) model.
 RGBA color values are an extension of RGB color values with an alpha channel - which specifies the opacity of the color.

 ```jsx
 const opacity = {